 - Hold the dumbbell to the outside of your right knee, your arms fully extended and diagonal from your body.
 Your torso should face the weight.

-- Keeping your arms fully extended and torso facing the weight, squeeze your abs, pivot to the right and release the right heel as rotate your hips to pull the dumbbell up and across your body until its above your left shoulder.
+- Keeping your arms fully extended and torso facing the weight, squeeze your abs, pivot to the left and release the right heel as rotate your hips to pull the dumbbell up and across your body until it’s above your left shoulder.